AntiNova928/AntiNova_Portfolio/README.md

 ## AntiNova928_Portfolio

-Data Science Portfolio

-You can use the [editor on GitHub](https://github.com/AntiNova928/AntiNova_Portfolio/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+Use [editor on GitHub](https://github.com/AntiNova928/AntiNova_Portfolio/edit/main/README.md) to maintain and preview the content on the website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown